 ALL YOU DUDES SITTING OUT THERE JUST DOIN’ NOTHIN’, LIKE A BUNCHA AMOEBAS, NEED TO LISTEN THE HELL UP.
 TERRIBLE TED ARCIDI WAS A GODDAMNED MONSTER, AND NO MATTER YOU KNOW ABOUT HIM JUST ISN’T ENOUGH.

-If you want the TLDR of Terrible Ted Arcidi’s, you can pretty much just toss all of the weaksauce bullshit you’ve got on your bucket list into the trash and imagine a biography that stops just short of conquering a small nation and walking on the moon.
-He’s owned gyms, a supplement company, a sporting goods company, acted in movies with Denzel and DeNiro, shared the small screen with Tracey Morgan, traded mustache-grooming secrets with Tom Selleck, wrestled in the WWE and WCW, traveled the world, rocked a physique envied by many and matched by very few, and outbenched almost every single person who’s ever walked the Earth.
+If you want the TLDR of Terrible Ted Arcidi’s, you can pretty much just toss all the weak sauce bullshit you’ve got on your bucket list into the trash and imagine a biography that stops just short of conquering a small nation and walking on the moon.
+He’s owned gyms, a supplement company, a sporting goods company, acted in movies with Denzel and DeNiro, shared the small screen with Tracey Morgan, traded mustache-grooming secrets with Tom Selleck, wrestled in the WWE and WCW, traveled the world, rocked a physique envied by many and matched by very few, and out benched almost every single person who’s ever walked the Earth.

 Height: 5’11” Weight: 291lbs Raw Bench (Competition): 705lbs Single-Ply Bench (Competition): 725lbs Standing Behind the Neck Press (Strict): 375lbs x 5 (Yahm) Squat: 750lbs [800lbs a little high] (Weis Boss) Deadlift: 730lbs (Ibid)

-From there, it was all downhill, and by downhill I mean easy as falling off a ladder into a bucket cunt at an orgy.
+From there, it was all downhill, and by downhill, I mean easy as falling off a ladder into a bucket cunt at an orgy.
 In his sophomore year, Ted benched 420.
-One of Ted’s friends convinced him to transfer to Norwich State, which he did in spite of the fact he’d have to sit out a year of hockey- he figured he would spend the year lifting so as to enter his next year a goddamned beast.
-There, he essentially forced the school administration to allow him the same access to the dining hall as the football team so he could eat enough to fuel his insane workouts, and proceeded to blow up like the goddamned Hindenburg.
-At his first meet, less than two years after he first picked up a weight, Terrible Ted pushed 460 at a bodyweight of 220 (fully 50 lbs heavier than his starting weight).
+One of Ted’s friends convinced him to transfer to Norwich State, which he did despite the fact he’d have to sit out a year of hockey- he figured he would spend the year lifting to enter his next year a goddamned beast.
+There, he essentially forced the school administration to allow him the same access to the dining hall as the football team so he could eat enough to fuel his insane workouts and proceeded to blow up like the goddamned Hindenburg.
+At his first meet, less than two years after he first picked up a weight, Terrible Ted pushed 460 at a bodyweight of 220 (fully 50 lbs. heavier than his starting weight).
 The following year, he his 545 at 242.
 The year after, 610 lbs.
-Then, in 1985, lmost seven years to the day after he first picked up a weight, Ted Arcidi became the first man to bench over 700lbs in competition, putting up 705lbs at the Budweiser World Record Breakers in Honolulu.
+Then, in 1985, almost seven years to the day after he first picked up a weight, Ted Arcidi became the first man to bench over 700lbs in competition, putting up 705lbs at the Budweiser World Record Breakers in Honolulu.

 All steroids, right?
 Ted readily admits to gear use, but he didn’t touch it until after he was already benching 600.
 And if you think it just came easy as shit to him, think again- after gaining admittance to some of the top dental schools in the country (Tufts, Marquette, and NYU, and Georgetown), Ted chose Tufts and worked as a substitute teacher to pay his way through the program.
 Then, realizing that he was insanely close to smashing the shit out of the world record, Arcidi had to make a choice- school or legendary status in the strength world.